 All vintage 1961-1967 Ken shoes (except boots and sport shoes, which have no markings) are marked Japan on the soles, and are made of a soft, squishy plastic.
 Any similar-looking shoes marked Hong Kong are not genuine Mattel, but ‘clone’ pieces from a rival company.

-Most outfits from 1961-3 have the shoes simply sewn onto the backing card like the other pieces.
-Irregular footwear such as sandals, skates and clogs continued to be sewn on like this until 1967.
-During 1963 however, Mattel began packing regular shoes in a separate plastic bag.
+Most outfits from 1961-63 have the shoes simply sewn onto the backing card like the other pieces.
+Some irregular footwear such as sandals and clogs continued to be sewn on like this until 1967.
+During 1963 however, Mattel began packing shoes in a separate plastic bag.
 This was itself replaced in 1964 by a molded plastic cover sewn onto the backing card.